The warmer weather is just around the corner folks! I can tell because my crocus have bloomed and I’m cold weather sewing-ed out.

 Friday – The Bear & the Pea Atelier & Wildflowers & Whimsey

 Stay tuned to the end for the Let’s Go Hobby Giveaway!
+(ENDED)

 For this blog hop, I chose to make the Patterns for Pirates So Classic Sundress.
 It really is just soooo classic!
 It almost looks like a vintage sundress pattern right?

 Truly, I’ve been drooling over, and wanting to make this dress, since it released in August, 2018 – a year and a half ago!
 I bought it and downloaded the PDF pattern file in September of 2018.

 So why didn’t I make the dress until now?
 I was intimidated!
 There are a ton of options for this dress.
 Every time I opened the pattern file, I would look at all the options and not know what to make.
-Plus, I’m not as experienced with woven clothing patterns, so I was worried about my skills.
+Plus, I’m not as experienced with woven clothing patterns, so I was worried about my sewing skills.

 So, I purposefully chose the So Classic Sundress for this blog tour, not only because it’s a really cute and classic warm weather pattern, but also to push me to finally make this dress I’ve been wanting to tackle for so long!

 The So Classic Sundress pattern from Patterns for Pirates is packed with options.
 I’ll try to list them for you succinctly below:

 - Empire Waist (waistband just below the bust)